AndrewConway/ConcreteSTV/README.md

 which changes over time, and then there is the actual implementation by the electoral commission which is often buggy.
 ConcreteSTV aims to both provide the option of a correct count, and also the ability to emulate the bugs of present in a particular year's count.
-There are also often ambiguities in the legislation, in which case ConcreteSTV generally follows the corresponding electoral commissions's interpretation, unless that changes over time.
+There are also often ambiguities in the legislation, in which case ConcreteSTV generally follows the corresponding electoral commission's interpretation, unless that changes over time.

 See [ElectionRules.md](ElectionRules.md) for a detailed description of what each of the below options means.